 CRAFT aims to help programmers analyze their programs for numerical inaccuracies introduced by floating-point arithmetic.
 This includes detecting various events such as cancellations, as well as automated analysis to aid in precision-level decision-making.
-The current goal is to be able to make recommendations about the necessary level of precision for individual routines.

-WARNING: THIS IS ALPHA SOFTWARE!
+WARNING: THIS IS BETA SOFTWARE!

 To obtain a copy of the source code, please access the Git repository: